Eco-DiscordLink/EcoDiscordPlugin/README.md

 Do you have suggestions, questions or maybe a problem you need help with?
 Join the Eco [Community Discord](https://discord.gg/pCkWfzQ) server!
-DiscordLink has its own corner where you can talk to other users and the developer!
+DiscordLink has a channel under the Mighty Moose Mods section where you can get in touch with the maintainer!

 ## I want to contribute!